 #1.
 Consider the Logistics Before Moving

-Besides decluttering, it’s highly recommended that you measure your new space in your mobile home.
+Besides decluttering, it is highly recommended that you measure your new space in your mobile home.
 For instance, if you have a sectional, but no room for a sectional in your brand new mobile home, it’s better to figure that out now rather than later.

-Other formal logistics include speaking with your mobile home park management team so you can get a rundown of the Fenton, MI park rules, utilities, move-in procedures, and more.
+Other formal logistics include speaking with your mobile home park management team so you can get a rundown of the Fenton, MI park rules, utilities, move-in procedures, the mobile home community pet policy, and more.
+Learn about what utilities you pay in a mobile home here.

 Familiarizing yourself with your future mobile home community in Fenton, MI will make moving much easier.
-Be sure to get the answers to any move-in procedure questions you may have, like where to park the moving truck so it’s not blocking anyone in.
+Be sure to get the answers to any move-in procedure questions you may have, like where to park the moving truck so it is not blocking anyone in.

 #2.
 Learn the Mobile Home Community